 The world’s best athletes are high profile figures, so it makes sense for companies to use them to sell their wares.
 Someone might well buy the trainers that Usain Bolt ran in, say, forgetting that it’s more than just trainers that made Bolt one of the fastest people on the planet.
 The selling companies don’t care, of course, and neither does Bolt.
 He might not earn much from winning a medal, but he’ll earn plenty in endorsement fees.

 The final thing worth pointing out is that the vast majority of athletes take part in competitions all around the world.
 Many of these competitions will have their own prize money associated with them, meaning that they can earn a degree of money by winning them, or at least enjoying some success in them.
-The prize money is unlikely to be life-changing, but will at least offer a supplementary income.
+The prize money is unlikely to be huge, but will at least offer a supplementary income.

 That being said, ahead of the Summer Olympics in 2012, American athletes took part in a study for Forbes magazine and it was revealed that half of the athletes that were considered to be high ranking in their discipline only earned about $15,000 from all of their sources of income.
 It’s fair to say, then, that love of the sport will be the major driving factor for most Olympians hoping to take part in the Games.